Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Preliminary

 \subsection{Imitation Learning}

 The goal of imitation learning is to learn a high quality policy directly from expert demonstrations.
-To this end, we often assume there is a (nearly optimal) expert policy $\piE$ that could interact with the environment to generate a dataset (i.e., $N$ trajectories of length $H$):
+Typically, it is assumed that a (nearly optimal) expert policy $\piE$ is available to interact with the environment and generate a dataset of $N$ trajectories, each with length $H$:

-Note that each trajectory is independently obtained by rolling out the expert policy $\piE$.
-Then, the learner can use the dataset $\gD$ to mimic the expert and to obtain a good policy.
-The quality of imitation is measured by the (expected) \emph{imitation gap}:
+Each trajectory in the dataset $\gD$ is obtained independently by executing the expert policy $\piE$.
+The learner can then use $\gD$ to mimic the expert and learn a good policy.
+The quality of imitation is evaluated using the (expected) \emph{imitation gap}:

-where the expectation is taken over the randomness in collecting $N$ expert trajectories (keep in mind that $\pi$ is a random variable that depends on dataset $\gD$).
-We hope a good learner can perfectly imitate the expert so that the imitation gap is small.
-For analysis purpose, without loss of generality, we assume the expert policy is deterministic, which is widely used in the literature \citep{xu2020error, rajaraman2020fundamental, nived2021provably}.
+where the expectation is taken over the randomness in generating $N$ trajectories.
+It is important to note that $\pi$ is a random variable that depends on $\gD$.
+Furthermore, during the training phase, IL algorithms do \emph{not} have access to reward information.
+Ideally, a good learner should be able to perfectly imitate the expert, resulting in a small imitation gap.
+For theoretical analysis purposes, it is common to assume that the expert policy is deterministic, which is a widely-used assumption in the literature \citep{xu2020error, rajaraman2020fundamental, nived2021provably}.